MORE ABOUT GREEN CORPS

 WHY JOIN GREEN CORPS?

-1. Green Corps is the nation’s most respected training program for environmental organizers.
+1. Green Corps has been the nation’s most respected training program for environmental organizers for over 30 years.

-2. The environment is the most important challenge facing our world today.
-That’s why we’re Green Corps — not equality corps, not health care corps or some other corps.
+2. We’re Green Corps (not equality corps, not health care corps, or some other corps) because the environment is the most important challenge facing our world today.
 We are laser-focused on the environment.

-3. We’re passionate about a range of environmental issues.
-In Green Corps, you work on the most pressing environmental issues of the day — from saving our last wild places, to protecting our oceans, to reducing climate change pollution.
+3. In Green Corps, you work on the most pressing environmental issues of the day – from saving our last wild places, to protecting our oceans, to reducing climate change pollution.

-6. Many people would pay for this kind of training.
-Because we work hard to fund the program, we're able to offer you pay and benefits while you learn and gain experience.
+7. Many people would pay for this kind of training.
+Because we’ve worked hard to fund the program, we're able to offer you pay and benefits while you learn and gain experience.

-9. This is important work, and it’s hard work.
-But it’s also rewarding and fun.
+10. This is important work and it’s hard work.
+It’s also rewarding and fun.
 In Green Corps, you meet amazing people among your classmates, your trainers and directors, and your campaign volunteers.

-10. The Green Corps year is just the beginning.
-At the end of the year, you will join a network of skilled alumni dedicating their careers to making an impact on today's, and tomorrow's, most pressing environmental issues.
-Green Corps will help you find your place in the movement.
+The Green Corps year is just the beginning.
+At the end of the year, you graduate and begin your career.
+Green Corps will help you find your place in the movement, making an impact on the most pressing environmental issues of today and tomorrow.

 MORE ABOUT OUR NETWORK